Classes and Class Descriptions

 Helmets & Equipment

 All competitors are required to wear an ANSI and/or SNELL approved helmet at all times during competition as well as when pre-riding or warming up on the course.
 Riders must wear proper riding attire, including a shirt and fully-enclosed shoes during competition.
 Each racer is responsible for having their bike in good operating condition, including but not limited to: two fully-functioning brakes, plugged handlebar ends, NO hazardous attachments including kick stands and reflectors, adjusted hubs and headset, true wheels, and a sound frame (no cracks, severe bends or dents).
 The race directors may remove any racer from the start whom they feel is attempting to compete on an unsafe bike.
+Walkman, headphones and other personal listening devices which may interfere with a racer’s awareness of other racers and their surroundings are strictly prohibited.

 Lighting